 Jimmy grew up in Golden, Colo., where he attended Lakewood High School.
 He loved lots of different sports growing up but, after picking it up freshman year, found himself obsessed with ultimate by the end of high school.
 Jimmy studied chemical and biological engineering at the University of Colorado and took a job at a renewable energy company after graduating.
 After about a year in a lab, he got restless and quit his job to get more involved with ultimate full time.
-He has been the National Youth Coordinator for E.R.I.C. for about a year now.

 Outside of ultimate, he is a big fan of getting too competitive in board games and falling asleep during movies.
 Jimmy spends a lot of his free time thinking about or playing Mario Tennis.
 It’s kind of hard to explain what he does outside of ultimate, now that both his job and free time are very centered around it.